speveril/cozy/readme.md

 ## Roadmap/TODOs

+- Make Egg.loadTextures() return a promise, not use a callback
 - RPGkit
   * Battle should actually use the Menu stuff rather than rolling its own
   * Branching Scenes